- Section 1: Explore the general soil properties of your soil online

 Section 4: How to interpret soil analyses

 When interpreting your soil analysis report it’s necessary to use the resources and procedures of the testing laboratory you submitted your sample to.
 The results provided by each lab are specific to the lab and lab region.
-The interpretations below are from New Mexico State University Extension and Ward laboratories.
+The interpretations below are from Ward laboratories and New Mexico State University Extension.

 Soluble Salts 1:1 mmho/cm: Soil salts come from the weathering of soil minerals and irrigation water.
 Common soluble (dissolved) salts are the positively charged ions (cations): sodium (Na), calcium (Ca), magnesium (Mg) and potassium (K), and the negatively charged ions (anions): carbonate (CO3), bicarbonate (HCO3), chloride (Cl), sulfate (SO4) and nitrate (NO3).
 Because the ions are charged (positive ions=cations, negative ions=anions), they conduct an electric current.
 The more ions in the soil solution, the higher the electric current.
 The electrical conductivity reading is calibrated to give the soluble salt level in the unit millimhos per centimeter (mmho/cm).
 As the electrical conductivity reading increases, so does the salinity hazard.
 Soluble salt readings between 0 – 1.0 mmho/cm indicate no crop hazard, 1.1 – 1.5 mmho/cm indicate yield reduction on sensitive crops, 1.6 – 3.5 mmho/cm indicate moderate to severe yield reduction, and 3.6 mmho/cm + indicate severe yield reduction (WARD Guide).
-Figure 1: Relative salt tolerance of various cultivated plants (Soil Test Interpretations and Fertilizer Management of Lawns, Turf, Gardens, and Landscape Plants).
+Figure 1: Salt tolerance of selected crops in New Mexico (An Introduction to Soil Salinity and Sodium Issues in New Mexico).

 Organic Matter LOI-%: Soil organic matter (OM) is determined by the loss of ignition (LOI) method.
 OM comes from decayed plants and animals that are decomposed by soil microbes (WARD Guide).
 The OM is integrated into the topsoil where is serves as a nutrient reservoir for crops, helps to improve water infiltration and moisture retention, reduces compaction and surface crusting (Soil Organic Matter).
 There is typically 30 lbs N/acre provided per growing season for each %OM (Interpreting Soils Tests: Unlock the Secrets of Your Soil).